Spectral-Finance/challenge-1-modeler-starter-kit/README.md

 ## For Developers

-### Project setup and requirements
+### Prepare Your Environment

-We strongly recommend interacting with the Spectral CLI in an isolated virtual environment using Python 3.11.6.
+#### We strongly recommend interacting with the Spectral CLI in an isolated virtual environment using Python 3.11.6.

-To manage multiple versions of Python on your local machine we recommend [asdf](https://asdf-vm.com/) although this is not a requirement.
+To manage multiple versions of Python on a single machine we recommend [asdf](https://asdf-vm.com/).

 First, clone the repository
 ```